cossatot/puget_san_andreas_recurrence_paper/manuscript/recurrence_manuscript.md

 # Survival analysis

-Survival analysis is a branch of statistics that deals with the time to events, commonly deaths (hence its name) or product failures.
-It is very commonly used in the life sciences (especially medicine and public health) as well as in engineering (where it is often called 'reliability analysis'), and has seen application in a wide variety of fields.
+Survival analysis is a branch of statistics that deals with the time to events, commonly deaths (hence its name) or manufactured product failures.
+It is very commonly used in the social and life sciences (especially medicine and public health) as well as in engineering (where it is often called 'reliability analysis'), and has seen application in a wide variety of fields.
 Unfortunately, this has lead to some variability in terminology that can make searching for certain ideas challenging; we will provide a list of common terms for the same concept where appropriate.

 The techniques of survival analysis are well-suited for studying a range of geoscientific phenomena, but there seems to be little explicit mention of it in